jusauvage/justinesauvage/content/event/thesis/index.md

 ## Manuscript

+The manuscript dan be downloaded here:
-The manuscript's pdf can be download here : <a href="./these.pdf" download>Thesis manuscript</a>
+<a href="./these.pdf" download>Thesis manuscript</a>